 2. Relay Events: All relays must check in or scratch pursuant to procedures in their respective meet announcement.

-S. Deck Entry
+E. Deck Entry and Late Entries

 Deck entries are not allowed for the State Meets.
 A Coach or an Entry Chair who has made an honest mistake and inadvertently failed to enter a swimmer and/or swimmers in an event by the entry deadline may then do so by: a) entering the athlete(s) and/or event(s) by the scratch deadline of the first day of the meet; b) paying a fee of $100.00 per team and double the entry fee for the event; and, c) providing a paper proof of time (meet results) and current USA-S registration to the Meet Referee at the time of the entry.
 These fees will go to the meet host for the administrative burden resulting from late entry.
-The Meet Referee’s decision is final and non-appealable.O.
-Time Trial Rules
+The Meet Referee’s decision is final and non-appealable.

+F. Time Trial Rules

 1. Eligibility to Compete: